 Overall, the Eastern Cape region's climate is typically Mediterranean, with warm, dry summers and mild, moist winters and low summer rainfall.
 Near the coast, summer’s temperature rises from a pleasant low of 15º C to a heart warming 27º C. Inland temperatures are some 3-5º C higher.
 Coastal winters see the mercury dropping to a mild 7º C at night and rising to a comfortable 18º C by day.
 Away from the beach, morning wakens to an invigorating 5º C and midday peaks at 22º C. To many, March and April signal idyllic weather.
 Summer's heat subsides, the wind settles and autumn casts its brightly coloured mantle, generating red, burnished colours spreading from the mountain tops to the sea.
 In keeping with its sunny, tranquil character, a temperate climate with gentle, intermittent precipitation complements the warm summers and mild winters.

 There is electricity available on all nights and most of the accommodations do also have wifi, however this cannot be guaranteed as it varies from place to place.
+If you want to bring a GoPro please be advised that you will have to have permission from all other guests and guides that they are willing to be filmed.

 • Jodhpurs or riding pants.